 Suzanne Hillier, General Counsel and Director - Legal and Risk

 Suzanne is responsible for managing NOPSEMA’s legal and risk functions.
 This includes providing legal advice on contract and commercial issues, statutory interpretation, employment law and investigation and prosecution proceedings.
 She also manages the risk, internal audit and assurance functions for the agency.
 Suzanne regularly presents on best practice legal management at forums for government and in-house company lawyers.
 Suzanne is a graduate of the Australian Institute of Company Directors, holds a Bachelor of Science and Bachelor of Laws from the University of Tasmania and a Masters of Environmental Law from the University of Sydney.

 Julie Kordic, Acting Head of Division - Corporate and Financial Assurance

-Cameron Grebe, Head of Division - Environment and Decommissioning
+Cameron Grebe, Head of Division - Environment, Renewables and Decommissioning